 Ideas for Writing Creative Nonfiction

-In fiction writing, we’re often inspired with a what-if question: what if an innocent man is convicted of murder?
+In fiction writing, we’re often inspired with a what-if question: What if an innocent citizen is convicted of murder?
 What if humanity finds itself facing total extinction?
 What if that rabbit hole leads to a fantastical wonderland?
 Fiction is driven by imagination.

 Ideas for writing creative nonfiction often arise from experience and interest rather than imagination.
-Instead of asking a what-if question, creative nonfiction writers set out to share their experiences, knowledge, and ideas.
+Instead of asking a what-if question, creative nonfiction writers set out to share their experiences, knowledge, ideas, and curiosities.

 Creative Nonfiction: Ideas for Writing

 Writers who are on a quest for inspiration can look inward to find a wealth of ideas for writing creative nonfiction.

 1. Start with yourself.
 Writing an autobiography involves telling your life story.
 You get to share your experiences, successes, and failures.
 The ideas for such a project come directly from your own memories.
 The trouble with autobiographies is that readers are rarely interested in reading biographical information about total strangers.
 Unless you’re a public figure, there might be little interest in your project.
 The good news is that you can fictionalize your life story, turn it into a novel, and pursue fiction readers.
 Or you can narrow your focus and write a memoir.